Curator's Corner

 Artes Guadalupaños de Aztlán (active 1971–1977, Santa Fe, New Mexico), Huizitlopochtli, mural on the Clinica de la Gente, Santa Fe, NM, 1973.
 Image: Davis Art Images.
 (8S-20371)

-In case you have any doubt that the heritage of Central and South American ancient cultures has not endured to the present day, all one has to do is look at the influences of that ancient art in contemporary Latinx artists.
+In case you have any doubt that the heritage of Central and South American ancient cultures has endured to the present day, all one has to do is look at the influences of that ancient art in contemporary Latinx artists.
 The influence of ancient Central and South American art began appearing in 1900s artists’ works throughout the hemisphere, particularly in the Mexican Mural Movement that developed in the 1920s.
 This became a bridge to the art of now.
 This influence became considerably stronger in contemporary Latinx art starting in the 1960s, encouraged by the Latinx mural movement in cities all over the U.S.

 The mural movement in the U.S. in the late 1960s and early 70s was influenced by the post-Mexican Revolution Mexican Mural Movement of 50 years earlier.
 The goal of the American public art movement was to vocalize social and political concerns pictorially, enhance depressed neighborhoods with beautiful art, and empower the members of those communities by encouraging their participation in mural projects.
 It has been variously called contemporary mural renaissance, people's art, or simply street art, and produced hundreds of large-scale wall paintings in a dozen major U.S. cities and in Canada.